 Why are fish so smart?
 Because they swim in schools!
 Ha!
 That's an oldie but a goodie, right?

-Even though school’s out for the summer, most fish are still swimming in schools wherever they may be.
-Let’s take a closer look at why most fish tend to stick together.
+Even though many schools are out for the summer, most fish are still swimming in schools wherever they may be.
+Let's take a closer look at why most fish tend to stick together.

 So why do fish shoal and school together?
 The main reason appears to be that there's safety in numbers.